jakkie747/demo/USER_MANUAL.md

 1. From the app's homepage, click the **"Register Your Child"** button or navigate to the **"Register Child"** link in the header.
 2. You will see a detailed registration form.
 Please fill out each section carefully:
     *   **Child's Information:** Provide your child's full name, date of birth, and gender.
 You can also optionally upload a recent photo for their profile.
     *   **Parent/Guardian Information:** Enter your full name, email address, phone number, and physical address.
+The email you enter here will be used for your parent login.
     *   **Emergency & Medical Information:** This is crucial.
 Please provide an emergency contact person and their phone number.
 Also, list any medical conditions or allergies your child has.
     *   **Other Information:** Let us know if your child has attended preschool before and add any other notes that might be helpful for our teachers.
 3. Once the form is complete, click the **"Register Child"** button at the bottom.
 You will see a success message confirming your registration.